 The Petroleum Equipment Institute (PEI) released a new publication developed by the PEI Marina Fueling System Installation Committee, Recommended Practices for the Installation of Marina Fueling Systems, PEI/RP1000.

-The purpose of the new document is to provide a basic reference that conveys concrete, authoritative guidance on how to deal with the challenges of constructing safe, environmentally protective marina-fueling facilities that will allow reliable and economical service for many years.
+The purpose of the document is to provide a basic reference that conveys concrete, authoritative guidance on how to deal with the challenges of constructing safe, environmentally protective marina-fueling facilities that will allow reliable and economical service for many years.

 These recommended practices apply to facilities that:

-serve recreational, commercial, government facilities by storing and dispensing motor fuel into vessels,
+Serve recreational, commercial, government facilities by storing and dispensing motor fuel into vessels,

-have fixed, onshore storage tanks using submersible or suction pumps to move the fuel,
+Have fixed, onshore storage tanks using submersible or suction pumps to move the fuel,

-are located in fresh water or salt water, lake or river environments, stable or fluctuating water-level conditions, and along stable or fluctuating shorelines,
+Are located in fresh water or salt water, lake or river environments, stable or fluctuating water-level conditions, and along stable or fluctuating shorelines,

-have underground or aboveground storage tanks,
+Have underground or aboveground storage tanks,

-have a dispensing device that is stationary or mobile (e.g., a hydrant-type system with a mobile fueling cart).
+Have a dispensing device that is stationary or mobile (e.g., a hydrant-type system with a mobile fueling cart).

-These recommended practices do NOT apply to the following:
+These recommended practices do not apply to the following:

-facilities where the storage tanks are in, on, or over water (e.g., floating tanks, tanks located over water on piers or floating docks),facilities where the tank is mobile (e.g., on a truck).
+Facilities where the storage tanks are in, on, or over water (e.g., floating tanks, tanks located over water on piers or floating docks),facilities where the tank is mobile (e.g., on a truck).

-- facilities where the tank is mobile (e.g., on a truck).
+- Facilities where the tank is mobile (e.g., on a truck).

-View the RP1000 Table of Contents
+View the RP1000 Table of Contents.

-Single-copy price for RP1000 is $40 for PEI members; $95 for nonmembers.
+Single-copy price is $75 for PEI members; $295 for nonmembers.